Clinical Pastoral Education (CPE) Program Description

 Summer Intensive Unit

 This full-time unit requires 40 hours each week, Monday through Friday, with two to four class sessions per week.
 Regular weekend and evening on-call shifts are required.
 This course runs for ten to eleven weeks between the months of May and August.
-Tuition is $500.
+The tuition fee for new students is $550 and for returning students is $400.

 Fall Extended Unit

 This unit is ideal for those currently seeking employment or employed in part time or flexible positions.
 Class meets once a week on a designated day for eight hours, morning and afternoon.
 Students also commit to sixteen additional hours of clinical time per week, which includes regular weekend and evening on-call shifts.
 This course begins in late August or early September and concludes at the beginning of January.
-Tuition is $500.
+The tuition fee for new students is $550 and for returning students is $400.

 Spring Extended Unit

 Similar to the Fall offering, this unit begins in early January and concludes mid-May.
-Tuition is $500.
+The tuition fee for new students is $550 and for returning students is $400.

 This year long program consists of three units.
 It is expected that a resident will have completed one unit of CPE prior to beginning this program.
 This unit requires 40 hours a week, Monday through Friday, with regular weekend and evening on call shifts.
 The program begins in late August and concludes the following summer.
 The stipend is $30,000.